xrchz/rocketarb/README.md

 ## What does it do?
-- Ask the smartnode to create a minipool deposit transaction from your node wallet address.
+- Ask the smartnode to create a minipool deposit transaction from your node account.
-- Create a transaction to call the rocketarb contract, which will flash loan 16 ETH, deposit it in the Rocket Pool deposit pool (using the newly created space from the minipool deposit), sell the minted rETH using 1Inch, repay the flash loan, and send any profit back to your node wallet.
+- Create a transaction to call the rocketarb contract, which will flash loan 16 ETH, deposit it in the Rocket Pool deposit pool (using the newly created space from the minipool deposit), sell the minted rETH using 1Inch, repay the flash loan, and send any profit back to your node account.
 - Submit the two transactions above in a bundle using Flashbots.

 This way you get to benefit from the rETH premium by the space temporarily